stratisMarkou/random-walks/_sources/book/topology/002-topological-spaces.md

 Let $f: Y \to Z$ be a function and $\iota: Y \to X$ be the inclusion function.

 To show the first part, suppose $f$ is continuous.
-Note that the inclusion function $\iota$ is continuous, and this follows directly from the {prf:ref}`definition of the subspace topology<topology:def-subspace-topology>`.
+Note that the inclusion function $\iota$ is continuous, and this follows directly from the {prf:ref}`definition of the subspace topology<topology:def:subspace-topology>`.
 In particular, if $U$ is open in $X,$ then $U \cap Y$ is open in the subspace topology on $Y,$ and since $\iota^{-1}(U) = U \cap Y,$ it follows that $\iota$ is continuous.
 Since $f$ is continuous, the composition $f \circ \iota: Y \to Z$ is continuous.